The Unsung Hero of Centralization: Why Stop Collars Matter More Than You Might Think

 There are several types of stop collars available to suit different operational needs:

-Quick-latch or snap-on collars: Fast to fit on site but may lack the holding force required in demanding wells.
+• Quick-latch or draw bolt style collars: Fast to fit on site but may lack the holding force required in demanding wells.

-Hinged collars with set screws: Useful where collars need to be fitted over large casing couplings.
+• Hinged collars with set screws: Useful where hinged collars are preferred

-At Centek, every stop collar is engineered for specific operational demands, tested to exceed holding force expectations, and backed by installation and torque guidelines to eliminate ambiguity on the rig floor.
+At Centek, every stop collar is engineered for specific operational demands, tested to exceed holding force expectations, supported by installation instructions and torque guidelines to eliminate ambiguity on the rig floor.
+Our Centralizers and stop collars are specifically engineered to work together as a system.
+Used together and installed correctly they protect each other in the wellbore.

 When a Small Component Makes a Big Impact

-Stop collar failure isn’t a minor issue—it’s a major operational risk.
-A centralizer that moves just a few inches from its intended location can undermine the performance of the entire string, resulting in poor zonal isolation, reduced cement bond, and increased risk of failure in production or abandonment phases.
+Stop collar failure is not a minor issue—it’s a major operational risk.
+A centralizer that moves from its intended location can undermine the performance of the entire string, resulting in poor zonal isolation, reduced cement bond, and increased risk of failure in production or abandonment phases.

 That’s why Centek designs stop collars to work as an integral part of a complete centralization system.
 From engineering through manufacturing and testing, we ensure every collar delivers the strength and reliability needed in the world’s toughest wells.